Bias against left-handed people: Schooling

 Because most students in public schools are right-handed, most commonly used implements are designed for right-handers, from pencil sharpeners to scissors to desks.
 The consequences to left-handed students can vary from decreased academic performance or physical ailments to nothing at all.

 In many classrooms and lecture halls, desks are designed so that the writing surface is attached to the chair instead of separate from it.
 In this design, the desk is attached on the right side, offering an armrest for right-handed people to use while writing.
 In some of these desks, the writing surface does not extend fully to the left, necessitating a left-handed user to turn their body in order to write properly, sometimes causing back, neck and shoulder problems.
 This contorted posture may also cause the student to be accused of cheating.

 This right-handed bias is reflected in standardized tests as well.
 Multiple-choice tests tend to put the question on the left side of the page and the answers on the right side.
 If the answers must be filled in within a separate booklet, it can be awkward and uncomfortable for a left-handed student to line up the booklet with the answers.
 The time it takes to find a comfortable, convenient position cuts into test-taking time, resulting in rushed answers and unchecked work.

-The authors Ardila, Alfredo and Rosselli, Diego in their article "Handedness in Colombia: Some associated conditions" claims, "Attending school results in a significant social pressure to use the right hand, not only in writing but also in other activities."
+The authors Ardila, Alfredo and Rosselli, and Diego claim that "Attending school results in a significant social pressure to use the right hand, not only in writing but also in other activities."